Steve-Cunningham/Metal-Libs/README.md

 Usage Instructions
 ------------------

-To run the app, just run 'metallibs' from the command line.
+To run the app, run 'metallibs' from the command line.
 The app will prompt you for a series of words and display the finished output.